 \section{Introduction}

 Maximum likelihood degree is one of the central invariants in algebraic statistics \cite{sturmfels_uhler}, \cite{sullivant}.
 Recently, for generic linear concentration models Manivel et al.\ \cite{complete_quadrics} proved polynomiality of the maximum likelihood degree function $\phi(n,d)$ for fixed $d$.
-The proof relied on relations of ML-degree to other branches of mathematics: \begin{itemize} \item intersection theory \cite{complete_quadrics_procesi}, \item representation theory (Segre classes of the second symmetric power of the universal bundle over the Grassmannian), \item semidefinite programming (algebraic degree of semidefinite programming \cite{nie_ranestad_sturmfels}), \item theory of symmetric polynomials \cite{pragacz_book},\cite{laksov_lascoux_thorup}. \end{itemize} This work may be also regarded as a symmetric matrix parallel of the groundbreaking work \cite{adiprasito_huh_katz} by Adiprasito, Huh, Katz and \cite{milnor_numbers_huh} by Huh, which would correspond to diagonal matrices.
-From this perspective, $\phi(n, d)$ is the analogue of the $\beta$-invariant of a uniform matroid, which is simply a Newton binomial coefficient \cite{applications_of_intersection_theory}.
+The proof relied on relations of ML-degree to other branches of mathematics: \begin{itemize} \item intersection theory \cite{complete_quadrics_procesi} (Segre classes of the second symmetric power of the universal bundle over the Grassmannian), \item representation theory, \item semidefinite programming (algebraic degree of semidefinite programming \cite{nie_ranestad_sturmfels}), \item theory of symmetric polynomials \cite{pragacz_book},\cite{laksov_lascoux_thorup}. \end{itemize} This work may be also regarded as a symmetric matrix parallel of the groundbreaking work \cite{adiprasito_huh_katz} by Adiprasito, Huh, Katz and \cite{milnor_numbers_huh} by Huh, which would correspond to diagonal matrices.
+From this perspective, $\phi(n, d)$ is the analogue of the $\beta$-invariant of a uniform matroid, which is simply the binomial coefficient \cite{applications_of_intersection_theory}.

-The function $\phi(n,d)$ has a very nice enumerative geometric definition as the dimension of the space of quadrics in $n$ variables that pass through $d$ general points and are tangent to $\binom{n+1}{2} - d-1$ general hyperplanes.
+The function $\phi(n,d)$ has a very nice enumerative geometric definition as the number of quadrics in $n$ variables that pass through $d$ general points and are tangent to $\binom{n+1}{2} - d-1$ general hyperplanes.
 Therefore, polynomiality results can be quite surprising, as each time $n$ changes, so does the ambient space.
 However, once it is established, it allows us to extend the scope of parameters where the question is meaningful to arbitrary integral $n$.
 If $n$ is positive, but $d > \binom{n+1}{2} -1$, nothing interesting happens, both the geometric interpretation, and the polynomial have value $0$.
-Following a well-established program in combinatorics \cite{combinatorial_reciprocity_theorems}, one can proceed to see what happens for $n \leq 0$.
-Indeed, in \cite[page 83]{maximum_likelihood_degree} simple formulas were conjectured for $n = 0, -1$. \begin{conjecture} \end{conjecture} In this article, we prove Conjecture \ref{conjecture:main}.
+Following a well-established program in mathematics called combinatorial reciprocity \cite{combinatorial_reciprocity_theorems}, one can proceed to see what happens for $n \leq 0$.